therundmc/docker-media-server-rspbr/README.md

 ## Installation

 1. Clone this repo to your Raspberry Pi or Linux machine.
+2. Create a .env file at the root of the directory and add any necessary environment variables, such as ${TZ}.
-2. Modify the configuration files to suit your needs.
+3. Modify the configuration files to suit your needs.
-3. Run `docker-compose up -d` from the root directory of the repo to start the containers.
+4. Run `docker-compose up -d` from the root directory of the repo to start the containers.
-4. Access the media server via the URLs of the various components (e.g. http://localhost:32400/web for Plex).
+5. Access the media server via the URLs of the various components (e.g. http://localhost:32400/web for Plex).

 ## Configuration

 Each container included in this repo has its own configuration file that can be edited to customize its behavior.
 These files are located in the `config` directory of the repo.

+## Docker Images

+A complete list of all Docker images used in this media server setup, along with their respective documentation, can be found in the [Wiki](https://github.com/therundmc/docker-media-server-rspbr/wiki) of this repo.

 ## Usage